-Cheddar's Scratch Kitchen, formerly known as Cheddar's Casual Cafe and almost always referred to simply as "Cheddar's," is a "fast casual"-style restaurant chain started in 1979 in Arlington, Texas.
-Since its inception it has grown considerably and now runs more than 160 locations in 23 states.
-Bought in 2017 by the multi-brand restaurant operator Darden Restaurants, Inc., Cheddar's annually brings in hundreds of millions of dollars in revenue.
+Cheddar's Scratch Kitchen, formerly known as Cheddar's Casual Cafe and almost always referred to simply as "Cheddar's," is a fast casual (think Chipotle or Panera Bread) restaurant chain started in 1979 in Arlington, Texas.
+Since its inception it has grown considerably and now encompasses more than 160 locations in 23 states.
+Purchased in 2017 by the multi-brand restaurant operator Darden Restaurants, Inc., which also owns popular chains like Olive Garden and The Capital Grille, Cheddar's brings in hundreds of millions of dollars in revenue annually.

-Popularity does come with a price, though.
+Popularity does come with a price, though, with part of that price too often being more violations of safe alcohol statutes.
 Since the start of 2010, the Texas Alcoholic Beverage Commission (TABC) has been called to Cheddar's restaurants in the Lone Star State 36 times.
-Unlike some other chains where the complaints are mostly administrative (issues with signage or promotion), Cheddar's locations seem to be plagued with allegations of serving alcohol to minors.
+Unlike some other chains where the complaints are mostly administrative (issues with signage or promotion), Cheddar's locations seem to be plagued with serious allegations like serving alcohol to minors.

 Note: Investigations are not guarantees of guilt.
-Just because a complaint was filed does not mean that Cheddar's actually violated the law with irresponsible alcohol service.
+Just because a complaint was filed does not mean that Cheddar's actually violated the law governing responsible alcohol service.
 However, even if sufficient evidence of a violation is not found, that doesn't necessarily mean the restaurant is innocent--only that the misdeed couldn't be proven.
-In order to make any allegations stick, investigators have to find irrefutable evidence that the company violated Texas dram shop law.
+In order to make any allegations stick, investigators have to find ironclad evidence that the company violated Texas dram shop law.
 Due to the nature of these offenses, this proof can be difficult to find.